CankayaUniversity/ceng-407-408-2017-2018-project-video-coding-and-segmentation/README.md

 <br>

 *	User clicks "Play Video" button to watch the video which is uploaded.
-* User clicks "Segment Video" button to segment the video into meaningful shots.
+*	User clicks "Segment Video" button to segment the video into meaningful shots automatically.
+*	User clicks "Manuel Segment" button to segment the video into meaningful shots manually.
 *	User can access information about video (duration in seconds, frame rate, etc.) via the hypertexts beside the video.
 *	User can upload another video by clicking "Upload Video" button.

 <br>

 *	User can view the meaningful shots of the video he/she uploaded previously.
+*	User can compare the results and see the error rate between the manually segmented video and automatically segmented video.